decagondev/vite-electron-starter/README.md

-# md-preview
+# vite electron starter

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript. using this for vite

 ## Recommended IDE Setup